 DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

-If you have pain, discomfort or swelling in the ball area of your foot, you may be suffering from Morton’s neuroma, a condition that affects the nerves in this area of your foot.
-In severe cases, you need neuroma surgery to correct this condition.
-Visit an NYC foot doctor if you’re experiencing pain in the ball of your foot.
+If you have burning pain or numbness in the ball area of your foot, you may be suffering from a Morton’s neuroma or a different type of neuroma.
+A Neuroma is a condition where the nerves in your forefoot form a large ball of scared nerve tissue causing pain and discomfort.
+In severe cases, neuroma surgery may be recommended.
+Visit a NYC foot doctor if you are experiencing pain in the ball of your foot.
 After a thorough examination and definitive diagnosis, your midtown podiatrist can tell you if surgery is an option.

-When you’re suffering with a neuroma, you feel pain on the bottom of your foot, under your third and fourth toes.
-Neuroma pain can range from stinging and sharp to mild and dull.
-Additionally, you may experience a numbing sensation.
+When you are suffering with a neuroma, you will feel pain or numbness on the bottom of your foot and sometimes in your toes.
+A Morton’s Neuroma is a neuroma located between your 3rd and 4th metatarsals .
+This is the most common spot for this pathology to occur.
 Typical complaints include the feeling of walking on a pebble or stone or the feeling that your sock is rolled up under your toes.
-You also may complain of more severe pain when you walk barefoot.
+You also may experience severe pain when you wear tight or narrow shoes or when you walk barefoot.

-If you’re unsure whether you have neuroma, make an appointment with a midtown podiatrist Dr. Sophia Solomon.
-Only a podiatric doctor or a foot specialist can make a definitive diagnosis.
-The causes of neuroma, however, may tell you if you have it.
+If you think you might have a neuroma, make an appointment with midtown podiatrist, Dr. Sophia Solomon.
+A podiatric doctor or a foot specialist will make a definitive diagnosis and provide you with treatment options.

-Neuroma develops from many different sources, but poorly fitting shoes is the most common cause.
-Excess pressure on your toes and repetition of an activity with the ball of your foot are both common causes of neuroma.
-Genetic factors and heredity are also potential causes of neuroma.
+Neuromas are caused by a number of different factors, but poorly fitting shoes is the most common cause.
+Excess pressure on your toes and repetition of an activity with the ball of your foot are also causes of neuroma.
 Other conditions linked to neuroma include:

-Other causes include a thinning of the pad that covers the ball of your foot, which adds pressure on the nerves.
-Tightly fitting shoes, such as high heels and pointy-toed shoes, can all add to the pain of neuroma by putting pressure on the ball of your feet.
-Neuroma doesn’t always just form over time; it can also occur suddenly.
+Other causes include a thinning of the fat pad that covers the ball of your foot, causing increased pressure on the nerves.
+Tightly fitting shoes, such as high heels and pointy-toed shoes, can all exacerbate the pain by squeezing the bones in your forefoot together further irritating the ball of nerve tissue wedged between the metatarsals.

 When to See Your Podiatrist

-Visit your foot doctor or podiatric specialist in NYC if the ball of your foot becomes really painful, disrupting your ability to walk or do other activities that revolve around mobility.
-If you find it difficult to put shoes on, make an appointment to see your podiatrist in midtown NYC to get relief.
+Visit your foot doctor or podiatric specialist in NYC if the ball of your foot becomes painful.
+If you find it painful to wear shoes, make an appointment to see your podiatrist in midtown NYC to get relief.

 If you notice swelling in the ball area of your foot, see if icing your foot helps.
 If you’ve developed calluses or corns, you can find home-care treatments.
 But if home care doesn’t work or you have other, unexplained pain in the ball of one or both feet, these may be indicators to see a foot doctor.
 Your podiatrist can recommend a wider range of treatment options if you catch in early in the growth cycle.